apaz-cli/apaz-cli.github.io/blog/Cursed_Code_Collection.md

 My favorite hello world program.
-The compiler replaces the while loop with a call to memset, and it calls our memset rather than the one from the stdlib, because that one hasn't been included.
+The compiler replaces the while loop with a call to `memset()`, and it calls our memset rather than the one from the stdlib, because that one hasn't been included.
+To disable this behavior, you can use the compiler flag `-fno-builtin`.

 ```c
 #include <stdio.h>